ecds/OpenTourBuilder/README.md

 * Database password
 * Name of database
 * Port for database server (defaults to 3306)
+* You will be asked to set up a user for the Djano Admin.
+This can be whatever you want.
 * Fully qualified domain name

 ## After the installer runs
+After the installer sucessfully runs, yoy will need to navigate up one directory to see the files.

+<code>cd ../</code>

+If you list the contents on the directory (by running <code>ls</code>) you will see a dirctory that contains all the files for the the server and the client.

+* OpenTourBuilder-Server
+* OpenTourBuilder-Client

-After the installer sucessfully runs, you will find a sample [Apache](http://httpd.apache.org/) config file; *OpenTourBuilder-Server/apache/otb.conf*.
+You will find a sample [Apache](http://httpd.apache.org/) config file; *OpenTourBuilder-Server/apache/otb.conf*.
 The sample config assumes you have *mod_wsgi* installed and enabled.

 Providing configs to deploy OpenTourBuilder using other web servers is beyond the current scope of the installer.